-An AmeriCorps NCCC Member who desires to appeal a Region Director's decision to either transfer the Member to another campus or dismiss that Member from AmeriCorps NCCC shall have the right to appeal the decision to the National Director.
-However, as stated above, a decision to transfer an individual within the campus to another unit is not reviewable.
+An AmeriCorps NCCC member who desires to appeal a Region Director's decision to either transfer the member to another region or dismiss that member from AmeriCorps NCCC shall have the right to appeal the decision to the National Director, However, as stated above, a decision to transfer an individual within the region to another unit is not reviewable.
 The Region Director's final decision following a dismissal hearing shall be issued in writing.
-In this decision, the Region Director will inform the individual of his or her right to appeal the decision, and that an individual's appeal must be submitted to the National Director in writing within 10 days of the Region Director's final decision.
-The written appeal should contain the Member's statement as to why the appeal should be granted, as well as any statements on behalf of the individual, either on the merits of the case, or in extenuation and/or mitigation.
+In this decision, the Region Director will inform the individual of the member's right to appeal the decision, and that an individual's appeal must be submitted to the National Director in writing within 10 days of the Region Director's final decision.
+The written appeal should contain the member's statement as to why the appeal should be granted, as well as any statements on behalf of the individual, either on the merits of the case, or in extenuation and/or mitigation.
 Additionally, attorney fees are not authorized for any aspects of the hearing process or the appeal.
 The appeal shall normally be acted upon within 15 days from receipt by the appellate authority.